SoaresAlisson/notasTaq/README.md

 - `funcao_blocoPar`: Information such as function (if president) or parlamentary bloc/party and State of the congressman.
 This column is dismembered into the following columns:
-  - `BlocoParl`: only the parlamentary bloc
+  - `BlocoParl`: only the parlamentary bloc.
+In some commissions, there is not this information.
   - `partido`: only the politician’s party.
 This column is generated by extracting the party names from a dictionary (to access its content, see `TodosPartidos`.
 More information below) from the column